 Depending on which translation of the bible you prefer you will often see the words jealous and envious interchanged with the other.
 The reason of course is both words can have similar negative meanings.

-You have asked to go see a counselor together, attend a marriage class, or go to a marriage retreat, and your requests are met with cold hard rejections.
+You asked to see a counselor together, attend a marriage class or a marriage retreat.
+But, your requests are met with cold hard rejections.
 And you probably heard some cruel words like “I don’t love you and I have never loved you.”

 There are times when you can’t sleep and there are times when you want to sleep all day.
 There are times when you’re alone and you feel desperately lonely, and there are times you are thankful to be alone so you can fall apart without your spouse knowing it.
 And then there are times when your spouse is near and yet the loneliness you feel grips your heart so tight you find it difficult to even breathe.
 Read more